rocdoc2/fe3h-discord-builds/Ashe-Fast-Warmaster.md

 50% of the time maybe grow a miracle bean or two as insurance.

 In house Ashe should just go for B+ grappling.

+__Battalion Recommendation:__<br>
+Anything that gives crit.
+You'd prefer Goneril valks or Leicester mercs, but Fraldarius soldiers would be just fine on this build.
 <br><br>

 [Back](https://rocdoc2.github.io/fe3h-discord-builds/Ashe.html)